bayquen/brandonbayquen.github.io/index.md

 ---
-title: My software engineering journey is more than just 1s and 0s
+title: My Life As a SWE Intern in Seoul
 ---